shapeblue/hackerbook/cloudstack/2-dev.md

     $ python tools/marvin/marvin/deployDataCenter.py -i /path/to/config.cfg

+Example of how to run a marvin based integration test: (change parameters suitably)

+    $ nosetests --with-xunit --xunit-file=results.xml --with-marvin --marvin-config=/path/to/config.cfg -s -a tags=advanced --hypervisor=KVM test/integration/smoke/test_vm_life_cycle.py

 When needed, the usage server can be started using:

     $ mvn -P usage -Drun -Dpid=$$ -pl usage

 Note: due to bug in `surefire` plugin you may need to use `-Djdk.net.URLClassPath.disableClassPathURLCheck=true`.

+Build tips:

+- For an iterative styled development and code building, you may use the mvn `-pl` or `--projects` flag to which you can pass comma separate list of maven projects or paths you've changed and the `client` (which builds a fatjar based on all other projects), for example if you only changed `api` and `vmware`:

+    $ mvn clean install -Dnoredist -P developer,systemvm -pl api,plugins/hypervisor/vmware,client

+- You may skip unit tests and even build with parallel threads:

+    $ mvn clean install -Dnoredist -P developer,systemvm -DskipTests -T8

+- You will need to build and install/update marvin library every time you change a major CloudStack branch and/or if you add/remove/modify CloudStack APIs.

 ## Testing CloudStack